 This selection is similar to "Service Mode Boot from Saved List", except the system boots from the default boot list that is stored in the system firmware.
-This is normally used to try to boot customer diagnostics from the CD-ROM drive.

 Using this option to boot the system is the preferred way to run Standalone diagnostics.